-Systematic change of mindsets: Providing upcoming generations with the mechanisms they need in order to create a gender-balanced and peaceful society.
+Systematic change of mindsets: Contributing to the creation of the space for upcoming generations with the mechanisms they need to create a gender-balanced and peaceful society.

-Providing the tools needed to empower individuals through platforms, which contribute towards remodeling the existing narrative on gender.
+Providing the tools needed to empower individuals through platforms, contribute to remodeling the existing narrative on gender.

 Raising awareness and support for challenging global issues concerning gender equality, while emphasizing on empowering women & girls.

 Nahid Shahalimi is a Canadian author, artist, filmmaker, and social entrepreneur born in Afghanistan; the founder of We The Women, a Munich-based social impact company.